 A description of your symptoms and knowledge of your medical history is usually enough for your doctor to diagnose a reflux problem.
 But distinguishing between acid reflux and bile reflux is difficult and requires further testing.

 You're also likely to have tests to check for damage to your esophagus and stomach, as well as for precancerous changes.

 Tests may include:

 - Endoscopy.
 A thin, flexible tube with a camera (endoscope) is passed down your throat.
-The endoscope can show peptic ulcers or inflammation in your stomach and esophagus.
-Your doctor also may take tissue samples to test for Barrett's esophagus or esophageal cancer.
+The endoscope can show bile, peptic ulcers or inflammation in your stomach and esophagus.
+Your doctor may also take tissue samples to test for Barrett's esophagus or esophageal cancer.

 - Esophageal impedance.
 This test measures whether gas or liquids reflux into the esophagus.
 It's helpful for people who regurgitate substances that aren't acidic (such as bile) and can't be detected by an acid probe.
 As in a standard probe test, esophageal impedance uses a probe that's placed into the esophagus with a catheter.

 Lifestyle adjustments and medications can be very effective for acid reflux into the esophagus, but bile reflux is harder to treat.
 There is little evidence assessing the effectiveness of bile reflux treatments, in part because of the difficulty of establishing bile reflux as the cause of symptoms.

 - Ursodeoxycholic acid.
 This medication may lessen the frequency and severity of your symptoms.

 - Sucralfate.
 This medication can form a protective coating that protects the lining of the stomach and esophagus against bile reflux.